SymbioticLove/JSON-Parser/README.md

 ## Installation
 To install this package, navigate to your project directory and run the command `npm install symbioticlove-json-parser` or download the assets here.
+You will need to change the test directory to point to the appropriate directory/file

 ## Functions